nyorain/ny/doc/concepts/main.md

 Vulkan
 ======

-Applications can use ny either to just create a VkSurfaceKHR for a WindowContext in a platform-independent manner or use evg's vulkan DrawContext implementation for rendering vector graphics on ny windows.
+Applications can use ny to just create a VkSurfaceKHR for a WindowContext in a platform-independent manner.
+In future further integrations for vulkan contexts are planned, like e.g. skia or other vector graphics libraries that can use a vulkan backend.
 If using ny for a larger vulkan application (e.g. game or cad) one has therefore the possiblity to simply use ny to create a window and then a VkSurfaceKHR for it platform-independent without any unneeded dependencies and features.

+When creating the vulkan instance that ny should create the VkSurfaceKHR for, one must activate all needed vulkan extensions by the specific backend.
+These can be checked with the ny::AppContext::vulkanExtensions function of the associated AppContex implementation.

 Images
 ======